National Code of Conduct for Health Care Workers

 • Be covered by insurance

-• Display information about the Code of Conduct and making a complaint.
+• Display a copy of and information about the Code of Conduct and making a complaint.

 • Mislead consumers about their products, services or qualifications